goto-eof/basic_brutus/README.md

 ## How it works?

 Basic Brutus creates a group of threads on which it distributes work while the dictionary file is read line by line.
 The first thread that manages to get the password X from the channel will be the thread that will also have to process it, which means making an attempt to verify the matching of the username and the password.
-Currently Basic Brutus allows the use of only one username.
-In the future it is foreseen the implementation of loading of a list of usernames from a file.
+Currently Basic Brutus allows the use many usernames that are loaded from a file.

 ## How to use it?